 COVID-19 has seen Indian wedding trends transition rapidly.
 It all began with a digital intervention, with guests across the world attending wedding ceremonies through Zoom calls when real couples chose to plan intimate weddings in their living room.
 The Big Fat Indian Wedding trend took a back seat and real couples drove their Weddings in the time of Corona from the comfort of their homes with limited family members.
-At this juncture, couples in India can plan a wedding with 50 people in attendance.
+When the restriction in lockdown ease, couples in India should be able to plan a wedding with 30-50 people in attendance.
 Many couples have opened their minds and hearts to the idea of intimate weddings but nothing is set in stone.

 The Knot Worldwide family delved into deeper conversations with the trusted Wedding Experts in India and abroad to zero in on the major highlights that determine the new reality of weddings across the world.
 From health and safety measures, layouts, new wedding celebration formats, to rethinking the guest experience, we have tried to cover it all.